 2) Carefully consider the user journeys of your website – and the new call-to-actions for 2021

 Your website needs to deliver.
 It needs to stop people from going back to Google to find a competitor.
 It needs to engage quickly, get the user in the area of the website that meets their needs quickly, enable them in what they need to know and cross-sell where needed.
 People don’t like to be sold to, they are not after the sales team, they want help in learning the subject so they can make an informed decision.
 How can you help them?
 Be that informer!
-What tools can you provide them that will help in their knowledge quest and guide them towards you as a project partner?
+What tools can you provide them as part of your tech digital marketing strategy that will help in their knowledge quest and guide them towards you as a project partner?

 3) Get the bigger picture on SEO